zwakele270904/Bright-TV-Viewership-Analysis/README.md

 ## Data sources

-Bright TV datasetn: The primary dataset for this analysis is "           " file containing information about company.
+Bright TV datasetn: The primary dataset for this analysis is "Bright TV -Dataset casestudy2.xlsx" file containing information about company.

 ### Tools